Siyu-C/ACAR-Net/README.md

 - Python >= 3.6
 - PyTorch >= 1.3, and a corresponding version of torchvision
 - ffmpeg (used in data preparation)
+- Pre-trained models in the `pretrained` folder, which are listed in [`pretrained/README.md`](https://github.com/Siyu-C/ACAR-Net/blob/master/pretrained/README.md)

 ## Usage
 Default values for arguments `nproc_per_node`, `backend` and `master_port` are `8`, `nccl` and `31114` respectively.